The Raza Resource Centro (RRC) is one of the Campus Community Centers under the Vice Chancellor of Equity, Diversity, and Inclusion at UC San Diego.

 - A series of racially motivated events occur at UCSD (most notably “The Compton Cookout”), and lead to a massive student movement, now known as “The Black Winter of 2010”

 - BSU makes a list of 38 demands centered on having a more racially inclusive campus; in those demands, a center for African- American students is included.

 - Together, B.S.U. and M.E.Ch.A. create a student run center.

 - M.E.Ch.A and B.S.U. separate the community spaces and the Raza Resource Centro begins to be run by M.E.Ch.A.

 - The Raza Resource Centro is headed by an interim director and the search for a permanent director begins.

 - The Raza Resource Centro opens with professional staff and a team of paid interns on April 24th, 2014.

 - The strategic planning process begins.

-- The Raza Resource Centro is renovated to include murals depicting the history of our Raza.
+- The Raza Resource Centro is renovated to include murals painted by Jose Olague, the the help of student scholars

 - The Raza Resource Centro receives the private library of the late Chicano/Latino Studies and History professor, the Jeff Garcilazo.
 Dr. Garcilazo was an alumni of UCSD (1981).
 Dr. Garcilazo was one of the founding members of UCI's labor studies group and an important participant in the development of what is now a Chicano/Latino Studies major.